Need the quick answer? Check out our FAQ on "How often to change the air filter".

-Sometimes we’re asked what is the number one thing that Austin area homeowner's can do to maintain their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the number one thing that Austin area homeowner's can do to maintain their air conditioning and heating system between their seasonal tune-ups?
 Our advice is simple; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is crucial to the proper performance of your HVAC system, as well as your home's air quality.
 Did you know indoor air pollution is in the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not difficult for most Austin homeowners, but there are often two challenges to actually completing this job:

 - Understanding just how often to swap out your furnace or air conditioner filter.